Invoice Factoring is a type of business finance which releases cash currently tied up in outstanding customer invoices.

 The spot factoring company will be responsible for chase up the invoice from your client.

 What are the Invoice Factoring Costs?

-Invoice Factoring costs in the uk are entirely determined by your lender.
+How much is invoice factoring in the UK, the associated fees and rates are entirely determined by your lender.
 They vary due to different factors that influence your invoice factoring providers risk of taking you on as a client.
 Therefore, if your business is determined to be low-risk and you have a high volume of invoices to be factored, you will generally receive lower rates.
-Invoice Factoring providers also offer additional services such as Bad Debt Protection for an additional cost, as they aren’t included in your factoring solution.

 On a related note, Invoice Discounting solutions tend to be less expensive because you use a lower level of service from your provider, since you collect and manage your debts internally.

-When determining your costs, Invoice Factoring providers take into account the following variables:
+When determining your costs and fees, Invoice Factoring providers take into account the following variables:

 - Invoice Volume and Size